 While not a married man I can confirm to you that a Portuguese tart is a desert, by which I mean a pastry.
 On that particular day I had two.

 Actually I’m a very reasonable person.
 Such events are rare, given the thousands of folks I’ve taught over the years.
 But there’s only so much you can adapt your content to fit in with current social trends before it becomes ridiculous.

 I’m fortunate to have grown up in Australia, a great cultural melting pot.
 Travel has further broadened my horizons and brought me closer to folks of all religions, cultural and ethnic backgrounds.
 I’ve had all manner of relationships with folks from cultures other than my own.
 These relationships have added to the rich tapestry that is my life.
-It’s been a life full of experience and wonder and I hope to continue learning and broadening my experiences through travel for the rest of my life.
+It’s been a life full of experience and wonder and I hope to continue learning and broadening my experiences through travel, and the people I meet, for the rest of my life.

 Solving Image Specific Problems